Endpoint Automation

 Before using Endpoint Automation you need to configure it and upload some policies (with their rules, triggers and preconditions), please refer to:

-Once you have imported an Integrated Product Pack you can configure and deploy policies to manage various device attributes.
+Once you have imported a DEX Pack you can configure and deploy policies to manage various device attributes.
 For example:

 • Registry keys.